tdonipati/social-invest-firebase/README.md

 1) Download code from github repo
 2) Open in IDE
 3) Make sure you have flutter installed and on Path
-4) Open an iPhone or Android simulator
-     <br\> a) If you have Mac, run "open -a Simulator" to open iPhone simulator
-    <br\> b) If you have Windows, follow this tutorial to install Android emulator: https://youtu.be/pj99_CarIA4
+4) Open an iPhone or Android simulator\ a) If you have Mac, run "open -a Simulator" to open iPhone simulator\ b) If you have Windows, follow this tutorial to install Android emulator: https://youtu.be/pj99_CarIA4
 6) Run "flutter run" command